spiral/docs/orm/loading.md

 Make sure you already read about [ORM Basics] (basics.md) and [ORM Relations] (relations.md).

 ## Join Relation table into selection
-Based on previous guide sections we know that ORM can used samy syntax as DBAL Query Builders to select records from database:
+Based on previous guide sections we know that ORM can used same syntax as DBAL Query Builders to select records from database:

 ```php
 $selection = User::find()->where('user.name', '!=', '');